BY BERN MORLEY

 It’s not just school that starts back up though is it?
 It’s the after school activities as well.
 The drama class, the soccer, karate, gymnastics, French – it’s all back in full swing and if you aren’t prepared for the onslaught of this logistical nightmare, heaven help you.

 Maybe, like me, this is the year you’ve put your hand up for canteen duty.
-I’ve avoided this, my word have I avoided this but with a day off each month from work this year, I have promised my youngest son I’d be there.
+I’ve avoided this, my word have I avoided this, but with a day off each month from work this year, I have promised my youngest son I’d be there.
 He is ecstatic.
 More so because in his tiny mind he thinks this equals endless free chocolate muffins.
 He’s probably right.

-The other added obstacle with school I find is remembering to remember everything.
+The other added obstacle with going back to school I find is remembering to remember everything.
 What day is sports uniform day?
 Library day?
 Show and tell?
 In the haste and craziness of it all, simple things like remembering to return excursion consent forms or school banking can simply be overlooked and forgotten.

 Speaking of school banking, if your school doesn’t currently engage with a School Banking program, then perhaps ask them to sign up to one?
 My greatest joy as a kid was to take in my bankbook and my $2 per week.
 You’d be amazed how kids get a kick out of this and start learning to save in the process.